jandrewrfarrell/RUFUS/README.md

 cd RUFUS
 bash Install.sh
 ```
 This should install everything you need to use RUFUS.
-If you get errors during the installation contact me at at JAndrewRFarrell@gmail.com
+If you get errors during the installation contact me at at JAndrewRFarrell@gmail.com or submit an issue.
+NOTE, to date this only works on linux machines, we have not optimized for other platforms

 ## Running